Cloud Security

 }

-The invocation log bucket holds the full prompt, completion, and Guardrails trace per invocation.
-It is one of the most sensitive buckets in the entire deployment — prompts include the questions users ask (often PII), responses can contain regenerated training data and PII, the Guardrails trace shows what the safety system caught.
+The invocation log bucket is the most sensitive bucket in the entire deployment.
+Prompts often contain PII because users ask questions about themselves and their customers.
+Responses can leak regenerated training data and reconstructed PII.
+The Guardrails trace shows what the safety system caught and what it let through.
 KMS CMK encryption is mandatory.
 Object Lock in Compliance mode locks the retention period so even the root account cannot delete the records.
-Bucket policy restricts access to a small set of audit and IR roles.
+The bucket policy restricts access to a small set of audit and incident-response roles.

-For regulated workloads, the Object Lock retention is set to match the regulatory requirement: 7 years for NDPA processing records, 6 years for NIS2 incident evidence, the bank's specific CSAT retention period for CBN-supervised data.
+For regulated workloads, Object Lock retention matches the regulatory requirement — 7 years for NDPA processing records, 6 years for NIS2 incident evidence, the bank's CSAT-specific retention period for CBN-supervised data.
+Each cites its own regulator.
+None of them care about the others.

-For the highest-trust workloads — defence-adjacent, sovereign-wealth, ultra-high-value financial — the regulatory threat model sometimes assumes the cloud-provider operator itself is in the threat model.
+For the highest-trust workloads — defence-adjacent, sovereign-wealth, ultra-high-value financial — the regulatory threat model sometimes assumes the cloud-provider operator itself is in scope.
 AWS Nitro Enclaves provide cryptographic attestation that workload code is running in a tamper-resistant isolation environment, with no operator-side debugging hooks, no console access, and the host's own root operator unable to inspect the enclave's memory.

-For Bedrock specifically, Nitro Enclaves matter when the workload calling Bedrock needs to process the response in an attestable isolation environment before any other code sees it — for example, when applying a customer-side decryption step to a Bedrock response that contained encrypted PII, or when running a regulatory-required validation step that must demonstrate it was the only code with access to the plaintext response.
-The broader AWS security posture for AI workloads provides the surrounding controls.
+For Bedrock specifically, Nitro Enclaves matter when the workload calling Bedrock needs to process the response in an attestable environment before any other code sees it — for example, when applying a customer-side decryption step to a response containing encrypted PII, or running a regulatory-required validation that must demonstrate it was the only code with access to the plaintext.
+The broader AWS security posture for AI workloads sets the surrounding controls.

-Nitro Enclaves are not a default for typical regulated AI workloads.
-They are the right choice for the specific subset where the threat model assumes adversary capability that goes beyond standard cloud security.
-Most cmdev engagements stop at Layers 1-4; Nitro Enclaves get added when the customer's threat model demands them.
+Nitro Enclaves are not a default.
+They are the right choice for the narrow subset where the threat model assumes adversary capability beyond standard cloud security.
+Most cmdev engagements stop at Layers 1-4.
+Enclaves get added when the customer's threat model demands them.

 The architecture above maps to specific obligations: